This post may contain affiliate links. Please read our disclosure policy.

 How to make mason jar salads

-The best way to assemble a mason jar salad is to put the salad dressing at the bottom and lettuce at the top.
-This way, when you dump the salad into a bowl, the lettuce is on the bottom of the bowl and the dressing is poured over all of the goodies!
+- Assemble the jars: the best way to assemble a mason jar salad is to put the salad dressing at the bottom and lettuce at the top.
+This way, when you dump the salad into a bowl or invert onto a plate, the lettuce is on the bottom of the bowl and the dressing is poured over all of the goodies!

 There really are no rules to making your lunch in a jar.
 If you don’t have all of the ingredients I list in this recipe, you can add some variety with these suggestions below.

 - Add in almonds, walnuts, pine nuts or your favorite nut/seed.
 I usually keep these on the side so they maintain their crunch!